Skip to contents

 Installing R

-The serocalculator package is designed for use in R, which is a free, open-source software environment for statistical computing and graphics.
+The serocalculator package is designed to be used in R, which is a free, open-source software environment for statistical computing and graphics.
 The end user of this package must have access to a working installation of the R software.
 We recommend installing base R and a Graphical User Interface (GUI) for R such as RStudio.

 If you need to download and install R and/or RStudio, we recommend following the tutorial below from Hands On Programming in R by Garrett Grolemund: